E Color Grade Diamonds

 Just like there isn’t much of a perceptible difference between a D color diamond and an E color one, there also isn’t much of a difference between an E color diamond and a diamond with a G, or even H, color grade.

-Despite this, there’s quite a significant difference in price between E color diamonds and those in lower color grades — something we’ve covered in more detail below.
+Despite this, there’s quite a significant difference in price between E color diamonds and those in lower color grades.

 As we mentioned above, E color diamonds are slightly less expensive than D color diamonds, with the D and E color diamonds we used for our visual comparison differing in price by only about three percent.

-However, as you start going further down the color scale from the E and F range, the prices of diamonds begin to drop quite quickly.
+However, as you start going further down the color scale from the E and F range, the cost of diamonds begins to drop quite quickly.

-This I color diamond, which is certainly colorless enough to look great in a white gold or platinum ring, is cheaper still at $2,720.
+The I color diamond from James Allen that we mentioned above, which is certainly colorless enough to look great in a white gold or platinum ring, is cheaper still at $2,940.

-As we’ve covered before, whenever you save money on one feature of a diamond, such as its color, you increase the amount that you’re able to spend on a more important feature, such as its cut quality or carat weight.
+As we’ve covered before, whenever you save money on one feature of a diamond, such as its color, you increase the amount that you’re able to spend on a more important feature, such as the diamond cut quality or its carat weight.

 These are both much more visible quality factors for a diamond than its color.
 Instead of paying for an E color grade, dropping down to a G or H color grade (or, for some settings, even an I or J color grade) can result in you buying a more appealing diamond for the same price.